-When Lisa and MaKenna make it through the double doors into the Schlossman YMCA’s Early Learning Center, MaKenna’s teachers swoop her from her mother’s arms and get her situated into her wheelchair, with additional help from Maci who rushes back to assist.
+When Lisa and McKenna make it through the double doors into the Schlossman YMCA’s Early Learning Center, McKenna’s teachers swoop her from her mother’s arms and get her situated into her wheelchair, with additional help from Maci who rushes back to assist.

 Having been through a tough experience with her previous child care provider, Lisa came to the YMCA in tears looking for a place that was safe, educational, positive – and affordable.
 Her new YMCA site director, Stephanie, responded and said “We’re here to help.”